Spellbinder (board game)

 Spellbinder is a fantasy microgame published by Task Force Games in 1980 in which wizards compete to conquer the central castle.

 Description

 Spellbinder is a 2–4 player game in which each player controls a wizard.
-Yamantsar, the chief wizard of central Yof-Pintre castle, has left to go conquering, and the four remaining wizards, who occupy lesser castles in corners of the board, each decide to take over Yof-Piintre.
+Yamantsar, the chief wizard of central Yof-Pintre castle, has departed to go conquering, and the four remaining wizards, who occupy lesser castles in corners of the board, each decide to take over Yof-Piintre.

 Gameplay

 Each turn, the first player is chosen at random.
 The sequence of play is: